linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

 -   Rocket.Chat's Omnichannel feature expands the reach of your collaboration beyond the platform itself.
 Features of Omnichannel include a live chat pop-up on your website and integration with third-party messaging services like SMS, email, and WhatsApp, allowing you to engage with external clients.

--   Rocket.Chat's Omnichannel support opens up the platform as an effective help desk, offering comparisons to services like Zendesk and Freshdesk.
-Using live chat integration and cross-channel messaging, you can integrate external customer support into the same platform as internal collaboration.
+-   Rocket.Chat's Omnichannel support makes it an effective help desk, offering comparisons to services like Zendesk and Freshdesk.
+Live chat and cross-channel messaging give you the ability to integrate external customer support into an internal collaboration platform.

--   Rocket.Chat is open source, making the code accessible and customizable.
-Open source software gets the additional benefits of community support and ongoing development.
+-   Rocket.Chat is open-source, making the code accessible and customizable.
+Its wide adoption and popularity as a platform means it benefits from open-source community support and ongoing development.

 ## Choosing Between Rocket.Chat Plans